AI-READI/cds-specification/docs/implementing-cds/step-by-step-guide.md

 # Step-by-step guide for implementing the CDS

+Coming soon...

 ## 1. Organize data into one folder per data type

-The Clinical Dataset Structure (CDS) is a simple and intuitive way to organize and describe clinical research datasets at the highest level such that they are readily interoperable and easily reusable by humans and machines.
-The CDS is especially designed to optimize AI-readiness of datasets.

 ## 2. Prepare metadata files